 The Lady Chapel is accessible for viewing, by wheelchairs users, via a 'bridge' across its centre, without any steps!

-From March to October, daily, we have costumed guides, who will tell visitors tales of the past; one character has several presentations each day, usually in the Abbots Kitchen and this can be enjoyed by all our visitors.
+We have costumed guides, who will tell visitors tales of the past; one character has several presentations each day, usually in the Abbots Kitchen and this can be enjoyed by all our visitors.